avoid lahn jali and lahn khafi

 Significance of Major Mistakes

 The impact of Lahn Jali on the meaning of Quranic verses cannot be understated.
-Making the accuracy of recitation is paramount.
-A major mistake can completely change the meaning intended by the original revelation, and in many instances, lead to a misunderstanding or misinterpretation of the verse.
+Accuracy in recitation is paramount.
+A major mistake can completely change the meaning intended by the original revelation and, in many instances, lead to a misunderstanding or misinterpretation of the verse.

 These mistakes are considered as Haram (strictly prohibited).
 You have to revise you prayer if you commit these Tajweed mistakes in salah.